Printable header image

 Does Doctors Care accept most insurance plans?

-Yes.
 Most major insurance plans are accepted at all Doctors Care locations.
-We will also file your claim for you; however, any co-pays, deductibles, or non-covered services must be paid at time of services rendered.
-We also accept Cash, Check, Visa, MasterCard, Discover Card and American Express.
+We will also file your claim for you.
+However, any co-pays, deductibles or non-covered services must be paid at the time you receive services.
+We also accept cash, check, Visa, MasterCard and Discover card.

 What services are available?